Wyoming’s Psychedelic Drug Laws At a Glance

 When authorities legalize something, all penalties are removed.
 At the same time, a new process for regulation is created in order to establish a legal market.
 There are often still regulations or restrictions around legalized substances — such as maximum order quantities and minimum age restrictions.

-The penalties for possessing drugs in Wyoming are very harsh, and there’s no indication things are going to change until 2023 or later.
+The penalties for possessing drugs in Wyoming are very harsh, and there’s no indication things will change until 2023 or later.

-With that said, MDMA will likely become legal for medicinal use in Wyoming soon as a result of pending federal changes.
+With that said, MDMA will likely become legal for medicinal use in Wyoming soon due to pending federal changes.
 Wyoming could technically block this new legislation, however.

 To remain up to date with changes in Wyoming psychedelic laws, sign up for our newsletter below.